Generation-UK-I/python-modules/TIFC1-PF-03 - Introducing Lists/README.md

 - How do you edit and manipulate a list
 - What common methods apply to lists

-## Assessment

-Via practical challenges

-## Instructor Prep

-- Note: These session plans include sections where long explanations are provided simply because it is important to ensure that these tricky concepts are communicated as clearly as possible.
-However, it is not expected that the instructor will recite these verbatim, feel free to use your own refined and well-honed approach as long as the learning point is covered.
-The provided narrative is always available if needed.
-- Learning and delivery can be more effective if resources and tasks are personalised.
-If time permits, feel free to update slides with your own examples such as replacing cat examples with your own pets, or anything else.

-## Materials

-- Introducing Lists - Slides
-- Introducing Lists - Tasks

 ## Time

 120 minutes, synchronous